sonusindhu/scp-portal-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Supply Chain Portal

-# run API Project for the backend APIs
+To run the application we need backend APIs, below are the repo you can clone for the APIs

 [APIs Project](https://github.com/sonusindhu/sc-portal-api)